rodrigonascimento/MUGB2B_ReplicaSets/README.md

   * What happen to your connection?

 c) 3-member Replica Set w/ arbiter and writeConcern: majority
-  * Set up writeConcern to majority
   * Bring the secondary node down
-  * Query a collection
-  * Insert a new document into a collection
+  * Insert a document into a collection using writeConcern majority
-  * What happen to the write operation?

 d) 3-member Replica Set w/ writeConcern: majority
-  * Set up writeConcern to majority
   * Bring two secondary nodes down
-  * Query a collection
-  * Insert a new document into a collection
+  * Insert a document into a collection using writeConcern majority
-  * What happen to the write operation?

 e) 5-member Replica Set w/ delayed member
-  * Set up writeConcern to majority
   * Bring 2 secondary nodes down (any two but the delayed member)
-  * Query a collection
-  * Insert a new document into a collection
+  * Insert a document into a collection using writeConcern majority
-  * What happen to the write operation?